 The Rooms app will allow you to activate and deactivate video streaming, just like in Zoom or Meet, and share your PC or smartphone screen.
 Soon Facebook will add Room functionality to Instagram Direct, WhatsApp and Portal devices as well.

 Facebook explained the privacy and security features integrated into Messenger Rooms in a separate announcement, as well as the data collected from Rooms' activities.
 The doubts are obvious.

 Regardless of whether you use Rooms through your Facebook account or sign up as a guest, we don't watch or listen to your audio or video calls.
 When you join a room via Facebook or Messenger, attendees that you are not friends with on Facebook will be able to see and hear everything you say or share in the room, but will not gain greater access to your profile or information elsewhere. of Facebook. [...]

-As with other parts of Facebook, we collect data from Rooms regardless of whether you have joined through one of our apps or without logging into an account.
-The primary purpose of this data is to provide the service and improve the product experience.
+As with other parts of Facebook, we collect data from Rooms regardless of whether you have joined via one of our apps or without logging into an account.
+The main purpose of this data is to provide the service and improve the product experience.
 As with other Messenger features, Rooms audio and video will not be used to inform announcements.
 We also do not show ads in theaters.

 Messenger Rooms, however, is not end-to-end encrypted, but only in transit from your device to Facebook servers.